chadananda/booktools/readme.md

-## Book Processing Tools for IRLS
+## Book Processing Tools for Importing Librivox Books

-### Desired Workflow:
+### Initial Workflow:
-  1. search
+  1. op: search
-  2. listen (if necessary) & rate
+  2. op: listen (if necessary) & rate
-  3. fetch (from librivox) or import (from Ocean)
+  3. fetch (from Librivox & Gutenberg)
-  4. !! manual cleanup and mastering
+  4. !! proofread & manual cleanup of HTML
   5. align
-  6. proof
+  6. proofread
+  7. package (with notes)
+  8. submit (by emailing package zip file)
+  9. inflate (by our editors, fetches and prepares audio)
+  10. !! audio post-processing (by audio engineer)
+  10. import into library

 ### Command Line Tools